ryukirisame/learnSystemDesign/caching.md

   - If the database or API is temporarily down, cached data can still serve requests.
   - Example: A social media app can still show cached timelines even if the backend is experiencing issues.
 6. Enhanced User Experience: Faster response times lead to a better user experience, particularly for web and mobile applications.

+# Benefits
+1. Reduced latency
+2. Cuts down the bandwidth
+3. Reduced load on the server

 # Why caching is scalable but database is not?